 What to Expect with Family or Individual Counseling for Addiction Treatment

 - Bowenian therapy: Bowenian therapy, named after psychiatrist Murray Bowen, is particularly helpful for family members that desire therapy but do not want to include other family members in the counseling sessions.
-This can help each family member to voice their emotional concerns and worries without “stirring” something up with another family member.
+This can help each family member voice their emotional concerns and worries without “stirring” something up with another family member.

 How to Find a Family Counselor for Addiction Treatment